| The

 to be ore readily accepted.
 Jean-Martin Charcot, head of the Salpetriere,

 believed it was an alternate state of consciousness.
+Whereas the

 Nancy school was based on psychology and verbal suggestion using